zalando/logbook/README.md

 The `AttributeExtractor` interface has two `extract` methods: One that can extract attributes from the request only, and one that has both request and response at its avail.
 The both return an instance of the `HttpAttributes` class, which is basically a fancy `Map<String, Object>`.
 Notice that since the map values are of type `Object`, they should have a proper `toString()` method in order for them to appear in the logs in a meaningful way.
+Alternatively, log formatters can work around this by implementing their own serialization logic.
+For instance, the built-in log formatter `JsonHttpLogFormatter` uses `ObjectMapper` to serialize the values.

 Here is an example: